 We're here to help

 Have a question or need help setting up some of the software?
-You can ask a question and find answers in our forum!
+Email us at [email protected]

 The web app allows you to easily control and configure your FarmBot from a web browser using your laptop, tablet, or smartphone.
 The application features real-time manual controls and logging, a sequence builder for creating custom routines for FarmBot to execute, and a drag-and-drop farm designer so you can graphically design your garden.

 FarmBot's Raspberry Pi runs a custom operating system named FarmBot OS to maintain a connection and synchronize with the web application via the message broker.
 This allows FarmBot to download and execute scheduled events, be controlled in real-time, and upload logs and sensor data.
 The OS communicates with the Farmduino/Arduino over a USB cable or serial connection to send G and F code commands, and also receive collected data from sensors and rotary encoders.

 FarmBot OS has a built-in utility named configurator allowing you to easily enter WiFi and web app credentials from a WiFi enabled device (such as a laptop or smartphone).
 This is used for initial setup in order to get your FarmBot connected to your home WiFi and web app account.

 The firmware that is flashed onto the Arduino or Farmduino microcontroller is responsible for physically operating FarmBot's motors, tools, sensors, and other electronics.
 It receives G and F codes from FarmBot OS, and then moves the motors and reads and writes pins accordingly.
 It also sends collected data from the rotary encoders and pin reads back to the Raspberry Pi.